ArantesVini/local-dw/README.md

   - `sr_` is for the source tables;
   - `sta_` is for the staging area scripts;
   - `/etl/` scripts used to do the ETL process in the staging area to the dw;
-  - `/change_granularity/` this project simulates a case when the business area want to change the time granularity after the DW implementation, in this folder are the SQL scripts to do that;
+  - `/change_granularity/` SQL scripts to change time granularity after the DW implementation;

 - `/dags/` Apache Airflow DAG to transfer data between source_db an stagin area in destiny_db;
+  Note that the DAG does not include the script to load the source database tables, as it is not logical to do so.

+  ## Project Objective

+The main objective of this project is to develop a comprehensive data warehouse solution for TechFab S.A.
+This data warehouse will provide insights and reports for all sectors of the company, including production, sales, suppliers, finance, maintenance, and quality.
+By leveraging the data and reports generated, TechFab S.A. aims to make data-driven decisions to propel the company's growth and success.

 ## DataWarehouse modelling